blackpeale/NLP-SpamDetection-/README.md

 The steps taken to achieve an optimal solution of predicting message profitability at a 99% accuracy include:

-1. **Data Preprocessing**: The raw text data is preprocessed to remove noise and standardize the text format.
-This includes tasks such as tokenization, lowercasing, and removing stop words.
+1. **Data Collection**:

+The first step involved gathering the raw text data.

 2. **Feature Extraction**: Relevant features are extracted from the text data to represent messages numerically.
 TF-IDF vectorization was used to convert text into a format suitable for machine learning algorithms.